 And he said, "Oh, yeah."
 So I said, "Right.
 I don't want to go."

 Because I don't like hippies, and I'm usually rather put off by naked ladies unless the time is right.
 Well, indeed, unless the money's right.

-Ian: We did, but happily, outside the orbit of their nightly shenanigans, although Jimmy Page used to show us Polaroids involving close-up blurred parts of young ladies' anatomy, often featuring soft fruit - that seemed to be in quite a lot of these photographs.
+Anderson: We did, but happily, outside the orbit of their nightly shenanigans, although Jimmy Page used to show us Polaroids involving close-up blurred parts of young ladies' anatomy, often featuring soft fruit - that seemed to be in quite a lot of these photographs.
 Yeah, that's about it.
 We kind of heard the tales, but we were on the periphery of all that, didn't really experience it.

 Songfacts: Was that the way it was for many of the bands that you toured with?

-Ian: That they stayed on the periphery? (laughing) No. My impression was that the majority of bands were really enjoying and living up those moments when they were temporarily famous and about to have the good fortunes of young ladies' attentions thrust upon them on a nightly basis, which I could never have possibly kept up with the pressure to fulfill.
+Anderson: That they stayed on the periphery?
+No. My impression was that the majority of bands were really enjoying and living up those moments when they were temporarily famous and about to have the good fortunes of young ladies' attentions thrust upon them on a nightly basis, which I could never have possibly kept up with the pressure to fulfill.